Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/zendesk.md

    i.
 Select oAuth v2.

    ii.
 Provide a name for your authorization profile.

- iii.
-Login to Zendesk admin console, navigate to Apps & Integrations -> Zendesk API -> OAuth Clients
+   iii.Login to Zendesk admin console, navigate to Apps & Integrations -> Zendesk API -> OAuth Clients

   iv.
 Add a new OAuth Client and Save.
        You will see Client Secret generated.